iods/go-util/README.md

 > **WARNING:** This is a private package and is not currently maintained for public use.

+Packages that are postfixed with `util` end that way because their alias or the package they extend is a conflict.

  * archive
    * gziputil
    * tarutil